CentreForDigitalHumanities/I-analyzer/documentation/Defining-corpus-fields.md

 `csv_core` determines if a field is included in the CSV download of search results by default.

 `sortable` determines whether a field should appear as a sort option.
 Optionally, you can specify a sortable field that should be used as the default sorting if there is no query (with a query, results are sorted by relevance by default).
 Set `primary_sort = True` for that field.
+(Setting primary_sort for more than one field will only affect the first in the list.)